poal023/RayTraCer/README.md

 Although this project will follow Raytracing in One Weekend to an extent, it also aims to build off of it by adding in more features such as triangle/polygonal objects, textures, lighting, exportation through JPEG and much more.

+If changes are desired, please make a pull request.

 ## Output Examples

 ![Example 1](examples/Example1.jpg?raw=true)